 Parents and Caregivers as Sexuality Educators consists of a series of up to 12 sessions (90 minutes each).
 The aim of the program is to help parents and caregivers to get comfortable with sexuality topic discussions with their children.
-Join Robin Slaw, Director of Religious Education, as we explore how to raise healthy children and youth!
-This group will meet virtually on zoom.
+Join Kirstin Nelson and Robin Slaw, Director of Religious Education, as we explore how to raise healthy children and youth!
+This group will meet in person at the Owen Brown Interfaith Center through May 22nd, then the possibility of converting to virtually on zoom.

 All We Can Save: Truth, Courage, and Solutions for the Climate Crisis

 1st & 3rd Sunday (2:00-3:30 pm) Dates: 1/2, 1/16, 2/6, 2/20, 3/6, 3/20, 4/3, 4/17, 5/1, 5/15

 2nd & 4th Wednesday (7:00-8:30 pm) Dates: 1/12, 1/26, 2/9, 2/23, 3/9, 3/23, 4/13, 4/27, 5/11, 5/25

 Women’s perspectives are too often under-represented in discussions about the climate crisis.